0xseljarida/Inception/NOTES.md

 COPY nginx.conf /etc/    → layer 3: one file
 ```

-Stacked, they look like this:
+**On disk, every layer is extracted into its own directory.** They only become a filesystem when a container starts: a **union filesystem** stacks them into one unified view, and adds one more directory that belongs to the container itself.

 ```
-layer 3   nginx.conf
-layer 2   /usr/sbin/nginx, /etc/nginx/...
+writable layer   ← created at run time, for this container only layer 3   nginx.conf layer 2   /usr/sbin/nginx, /etc/nginx/...
 layer 1   /bin, /etc, /usr, /var ...
 ──────────────────────────────────────
-the container sees:  all of it, merged into one /
+the process sees:  one merged /
 ```

-**A union filesystem does the merging** (OverlayFS on this machine).
-The process opening `/etc/nginx.conf` has no idea it came from layer 3.
-It just sees a normal filesystem.
+**The process has no idea.** Opening `/etc/nginx.conf` looks like opening a file on a normal filesystem, not like reaching into layer 3.

 **Why layers matter:**

-- **Shared.** Ten images built `FROM debian:bookworm` store that base layer **once**.
+- **Reuse.** You extend someone else's image by reusing their base layers and adding only your own data.
+Ten images built `FROM debian:bookworm` store that base **once**.
-- **Cached.** On rebuild, unchanged layers are reused, which is why the order of your instructions changes build time.
+- **Cache.** On rebuild, unchanged layers are reused, which is why the order of your instructions changes build time.
-- **Read-only.** Every layer is frozen.
-A running container adds one writable layer on top, and that one dies with the container.
+- **Immutable.** Image layers are never touched.
+Every change a container makes lands in its own writable directory, and that directory dies with the container.